 5. Low Tuck

 Okay, let’s meet somewhere in the middle and try a tuck that makes you look super laid-back and cool.
-But, this is going to look the way it is supposed to (refer picture) only with low-rise denim or low cut linen trousers.
+But, this is going to look the way it is supposed to (refer to picture) only with low-rise denim, low-cut and wrinkle-free linen trousers, or casual jeans.
+For upper wear, you can opt for different types of shirts and can transform even a badly fitted dress shirt to your body shape perfectly.

 How To Do It